How to Get the Dog Smell Out of House If You’re Trying to Sell

 Think you know every nook and cranny of your house where your pet might have relieved themselves?
 If you’re not easily frightened of what you’ll find in the dark, consider purchasing a blacklight to identify exactly where to clean.
 While you might uncover more than you want to see, at least the mystery will be solved and you’ll know what areas need the most attention.

-Typical spots where dogs use as a bathroom are:
+The typical spots dogs use as a bathroom are:

 When should you consider calling a professional?

-You’ve done lots of vacuuming, mopping and dusting of your home and while things have improved, you can still smell your dog’s essence, and now need to seek out additional help.
-Professional cleaners such as carpet cleaners will assess your situation, usually address stains with an enzyme treatment and then finish with a deeper carpet cleaning.
+You’ve done lots of vacuuming, mopping, and dusting of your home, and while things have improved, you can still smell your dog’s essence, and now you need to seek out additional help.
+Professional cleaners, such as carpet cleaners, will assess your situation, usually address stains with an enzyme treatment, and then finish with a deeper carpet cleaning.

 After the professionals get their chance, if your house still has a pet odor, then you’ll usually have to consider replacement of the carpet and padding to eliminate it altogether.